AssemblyBytecode/rois-archive/README.md

 Displays a comment from the author of the archive.
 Put whatever you want right after, don't make a new line though, then it'll show it the next time someone opens the archive up.

-#### ?

-Execute a command or application, will be removed because malware could be executed.